 Story courtesy of the Big East Conference

-The Big East has previously announced other new full members that will be begin playing in 2013.
-Those schools are: University of Central Florida, University of Houston, University of Memphis, and Southern Methodist University and Temple University.
-Boise State University and San Diego State University will compete only in football.
+The Big East has previously announced new members that will begin playing football in the 2013.
+Those schools are: Boise State University, University of Central Florida, University of Houston, University of Memphis, Southern Methodist University, San Diego State University.
+Tulane University will begin play in 2014.
 The Naval Academy will start Big East football play in 2015.